-The election results will be announced live in the first OU Students Association Conference 2024 Debate session on Friday 10th May.
-The full results will be published on the Association website immediately after this session on Friday 10 May.
+The full results will be published our website immediately after this session on Friday 9th May.

 Candidates will be informed of the result of their election directly by email 30 minutes before the public announcement, and will be asked to keep the information confidential until the public announcement is made.